WordPress/gutenberg/packages/edit-navigation/README.md

 ## Purpose

-By default, the Navigation Editor screen creates block based representations of menus allows users to create and edit complex menus using block-based UI.
+By default, the Navigation Editor screen allows users to create and edit complex navigations using a block-based UI.
+The aim is to supercede the current Menus screen by providing a superior experience whilst retaining backwards compatibility.

+## Modes

-In addition to this the Navigation Editor has two "modes" for _persistence_ ("saving" navigations) and _rendering_:
+The Navigation Editor has two "modes" for _persistence_ ("saving" navigations) and _rendering_:

-1. Default - navigations are saved to the _existing_ (post type powered) Menus system and rendered using standard Walker classes.
+1. **Default** - navigations are saved to the _existing_ (post type powered) Menus system and rendered using standard Walker classes.
-2. Block-based - navigations continue to be _saved_ using the existing post type system, but non-link blocks are saved (see technical implementation) and _rendered_ as blocks to provide access to the full power of the Navigation block (with some tradeoffs in terms of backwards compatibility).
+2. **Block-based** (opt _in_) - navigations continue to be _saved_ using the existing post type system, but non-link blocks are saved (see technical implementation) and _rendered_ as blocks to provide access to the full power of the Navigation block (with some tradeoffs in terms of backwards compatibility).

 ### Default Mode